COVID-19 lockdown in the United Kingdom: Second tier system and third lockdown

 Through the month of November, mass asymptomatic testing brought the case rate in Liverpool down enough for it to move down from Tier 3 into Tier 2.

 After that, a new tiered approach was put into place, to be reviewed on 16 December (with any changes coming into force three days later).
 For 5 days over the Christmas period (23–27 December), these restrictions are to be relaxed, allowing for three households to meet and form a protective "bubble" during this time period.
 However this was not the case for residents in and around London as a stricter "Tier 4" was introduced to combat rising cases.

 On Monday 4 January 2021, all four Chief Medical Officers and the NHS England Medical Director recommended that the COVID Alert Level should be increased, from level 4 to level 5, indicating that there was a material risk of healthcare services becoming overwhelmed.
 Later that day, Boris Johnson announced a national lockdown in England, effectively putting all of England into "Tier 4", which took legal effect at 00:01 on 5 January 2021.

 Lifting measures

 On Monday 22 February 2021, the UK Government published its 4-step plan to ease lockdown restrictions in England.
-The first step of the plan, which, amongst other easements, provides for school re-openings, took effect on Monday 8 March.
+The first step of the plan, which, amongst other easements, provided for school re-openings, took effect on Monday 8 March.
 The second step, which involved outdoor activities and trials of indoor activities, took effect on Monday 12 April.
 The third step, which allowed for limited indoor mixing and the reopening of indoor hospitality venues, took effect on Monday 17 May.